ransome1/sleek/README.md

 ### Download the binary
 You can download sleek for Windows, MacOS and Linux on the <a href="https://github.com/ransome1/sleek/releases/latest">release page</a>.

-### State of development
-- To see what is being worked on until version 1.0, please check the <a href="https://github.com/ransome1/sleek/projects/1">0.9.x project board</a>
-- The backlog for version 1.0 and beyond is being collected on the <a href="https://github.com/ransome1/sleek/projects/2">1.0 project board</a>
+### sleeks' Roadmap 2021
+A prioritized backlog for new features and known issues can be found on <a href="https://github.com/ransome1/sleek/projects/2">sleeks' roadmap for 2021</a>.

 ### Support sleek by
 * star it here on Github, recommend it to others or <a href="https://sourceforge.net/projects/sleek/reviews">review it on SourceForge</a> or <a href="https://www.microsoft.com/store/apps/9NWM2WXF60KR">Windows Store</a>